Meet Our Team

-Favorite Hotels & Resorts: Hotel Le Bristol in Paris, One&Only Palmilla in Cabo, Hotel Cipriani in Venice, Four Seasons Hualalai on the Big Island of Hawaii, Upper House in Hong Kong, Como Shambhala Estate in Bali and Amanwana in Indonesia.
+Favorite Hotels & Resorts: UXUA Casa Hotel in Bahia, Hotel Le Bristol in Paris, Hotel Cipriani in Venice, Estancia Vik in Jose Ignacio, Upper House in Hong Kong, Como Shambhala Estate in Bali and Beverly Hills Hotel in LA.

 Most Memorable Meal: La Fiorella in Pienza while on a whirlwind road trip through Tuscany.

-Recently Visited: London, Milan, Paris, Cannes, Turks and Caicos, St. Barths, Indonesia, Venice, Rome, Courchevel, Anguilla, India, Hong Kong, Peru, Bermuda, Istanbul, St. Lucia, Tuscany, throughout Spain.
+Recently Visited: Jackson Hole, Montenegro, Croatia, Venice, Santa Barbara, LA, Amalfi Coast, Capri, Brazil, Buenos Aires, Uruguay, London, Milan, Paris, Cannes, Turks & Caicos, St. Barths, Indonesia, Rome, Courchevel, Anguilla, India, Hong Kong, Peru, Istanbul and Tuscany.

 A passionate foodie and self-taught chef, Brooke Pearson grew up in Michigan and developed a passion for travel and exploration at a young age.
 In 2007, she made a dream come true by taking a one-year round-the-world adventure, which ultimately led to a new career in travel.
 Brooke has written extensively about her travels and culinary adventures; most recently she was a guest chef in Brooklyn’s cool Whisk & Ladle Supperclub.
 She has lived in Rome, Chicago and Bangkok, but plans on calling Manhattan home for years to come.